 I had recently watched a fantastic TV Series about the Golden Age of Piracy, named Black Sails.
 The screen illustrates the legendary pirates of New Providence Island following their lifestyle and actions that made them so notorious.

-The Zach McGowan Black Sails Workout
+The Zach McGowan Workout Routine

-The role of a sailor from the early 1700s was definitely one of the most physically demanding for Zach McGowan even though he had always been involved into sports and fitness for his entire life.
+The role of a sailor from the early 1700s was definitely one of the most physically demanding for Zach McGowan even though he had always been involved in sports and fitness for his entire life.

 The actor already looked fit and chiseled and therefore we could consider that he was aesthetically ready to star in his pirate role beforehand.
-But he wanted to be in the greatest shape of his life, because he understood that a proper pirate should look ripped and strong as a result of the harsh environment he lived in.
+But he wanted to be in the greatest shape of his life because he understood that a proper pirate should look ripped and strong as a result of the harsh environment he lived in.
 We can only imagine how physically demanding could a lifestyle like that be in reality.

 Zach trained in South Africa (Cape Town), where the series was filmed.
 He chose to train only outside and he made out of his training a religion, every day practicing it wholeheartedly.